Read This First

 Prompt 2: Provide a profile of the podcast guest and links to media featuring her work.

-The section turns on Profile of Sara Walker.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Profile of Sara Walker in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Research Interests